winterbang/winterbang/README.md

 -->
 ### Introduction

 👋 Hi!
-This is Winter (Pronounciation: /'dɛlt.n̩/).
+This is Winter.

 Feel Free to Contact Me through E-mail or Twitter.